Bonclarken: Meaning of name

 After the Associate Reformed Presbyterian Church purchased the property from Dr. Arthur Guerard in 1921, a contest was held among members of the Church to find a suitable name for what was to become the denomination's retreat center.
 Sallie Miller Brice of Chester, South Carolina offered the following:

 "I submit a name for our Assembly Grounds.
 It is Bon-clar-ken, and it has this meaning, Bon from the Latin, Bonus – 'good', clar from the Latin clarus – 'clear', ken from the Scotch – 'vision'.
 Bon-clar-ken – Good-clear-vision."

 Mission

 Bonclarken's mission is "to provide and promote a Christian environment for inspiration and renewal, worship, education, fellowship, and recreation by the power of the Holy Spirit."
 Bonclarken is an ideal place for churches to go to retreats and camps.
 During such retreats and camps, students have opportunities to fellowship with fellow believers from all across the Eastern United States.
 Activities held at White Oak Lake, the YAB, and numerous other facilities allow students to make lasting friendships in a welcoming environment.

-Notable staff

-Bonclarken has employed many artists in its history.
-Americana singer/songwriter, Steven Hardy; EDM producer Adam Donohoe; noted kazooist Todd Hardy (brother of Steven); and multi-media artist Emma Mossford.